Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 source tag is the first tag.
 Browsers will see this as the first source, and if they can play it, that’s the one they’ll choose to use.
 In my tests, Safari on desktop and on mobile will use this.
 Be sure you’ve got the type set to include the codecs

 portion.
-Without that, you’ll find browsers that think they know how to play a .mp4
+Without that, you'll find web browsers which think they know how to play a .mp4

-trying to play that video unsuccessfully because they are not aware of the hvc1 codec.
+try to play the video but are unsuccessful because they are not aware of the hvc1 codec.

 Next, include the link to the .webm